 General travel terms and conditions (T&Cs) for RSD Travel Ireland Limited

-When we refer to your ‘Holiday’ in these Terms and Conditions, except where otherwise stated, we mean the accommodation, transport and other holiday services (excluding Excursions, see below) that you book in Ireland with us as a combined package governed by the Transport (Tour Operators and Travel Agents) Act 1982, the Package Holidays and Travel Trade Act, 1995 and the Package Travel and Linked Travel Arrangements Regulations 2018 (“Acts”).
+When we refer to your ‘Holiday’ in these Terms and Conditions, except where otherwise stated, we mean the accommodation, transport and other holiday services (excluding Excursions, see below) that you book in Ireland with us as a combined package governed by the Transport (Tour Operators and Travel Agents) Act 1982, the Package Holidays and Travel Trade Act, 1995, S.I.
+No. 80/2019 – European Union (Package Travel And Linked Travel Arrangements) Regulations 2019 and S.I.
+No. 105/2019 – European Union (Package Travel And Linked Travel Arrangements) (No. 2) Regulations 2019 (“Acts”).

 2. Concluding the Holiday Contract